David Allen Raley

-David Allen Raley (born November 9, 1961) is a convicted murderer and currently on San Quentin's death row.
+David Allen Raley (born November 9, 1961) is a convicted murderer and currently incarcerated at California State Prison, Sacramento.
 He was convicted of first-degree murder in the death of Jeanine Grinsell, aged 16, and attempted murder of Laurie McKenna, aged 17.
 The two girls were attacked and kidnapped on February 2, 1985, at the Carolands mansion in Hillsborough in San Mateo County, where Raley, then aged 23, was working as a security guard.